compileralchemy/compileralchemy.github.io/data/annotated-transformer/commentary.md

 > \end{bmatrix}
 > $$
 >
+> This output is passed to the next layer.
+>
 > As a bonus, here is the PyTorch code.
 Reached here.
 TODO: state the meaning of this output.
 >
 >     import torch